moebiussurfing/ofxColorsBrowser/README.md

 ![image](/readme_images/Capture.PNG?raw=true "image")
 ![image](/readme_images/Capture2.PNG?raw=true "image")

-## Features
+## Color Libraries
-* Three included color libraries.
+* Four included color libraries.
   * **Pantone** (+2000 colors from a JSON file).
   * [Wada Sanzo](https://sanzo-wada.dmbk.io/): A Dictionary of Color Combinations.
   * **Open Color**.
   * **OF Native** named colors

+## Features
 * **GUI** with clickable colored and named boxes.
 * Interface can be completely disabled to simplify.
 (But still having access to the colors)
 * Key commands and **ofxGui** panel.
 * Basic parameters and app modes.
-* Sort by hue, name, original...
+* Sort by Hue, Name, Original...
 * Store / Recall settings.
-* Technically updatable with other libraries (JSON, XML, or other colors libs/addons).
+* Technically updatable with other parsed libraries (JSON, XML, or other colors libs/addons).

 ## Usage